Portfolio Backlog Item (PFBI)

 Quality attributes are Non-Functional Requirements that more or less restrict the Functions and features of a system.
 These are mostly “How” questions, i.e. how fast, how big, how heavy, how expensive, how long-lasting, how robust, how safe?
 These requirements often have to be balanced against each other.
 For this purpose, minimum achievable and desired values…

-Risk impact
+Risk impact of K-Gaps and Decisions

 In every product development, there are design decisions that make the whole concept fly or make it impossible.
 These naturally have the greatest (risk) impact and should therefore be made first.
 The decision tree answers the question of the importance and influence of Knowledge Gaps, and thus the order of processing and solution in the…